THE NEW YORK TIMES

 RICANO is the very 1st original Afro-Caribbean experience that combines

-Puerto Rican and Dominican rhythms within a potent new Jazz Sound.
+Puerto Rican and Dominican rhythms within a potent contemporary Sound.

 On RICANO, saxophonist / composer / culturist Jonathan Suazo offers us a captivating Afro-Caribbean experience that presents themes of exploration, integration, and self-acceptance.
-The title RICANO combines the words Puertorriqueño & Dominicano, highlighting the artists' creative concept and his two heritages in a unique fusion that carves a new sound within the world of Latin Jazz.
+The title RICANO combines the words Puertorriqueño & Dominicano, highlighting the Jonathan's two heritages in a unique fusion that also carves a new sound within the world of Latin Jazz.

 The journey in this 1st album takes us back and forth from the potent sounds of Puerto Rican plena with "Somos más que tú" to the exhilarating hits of Dominican Salve with “Heroes”.
 Strong vocals, chants and soaring solos add depth and emotion to tracks like "Don't take kindly", "Seguimos Luchando", "AFRO DOMI" and the uplifting "Dharma"; RICANO showcases the Afro-Caribbean experience by bringing the past, present, and future of this cultural heritage to the listener.